Frequently Asked Questions

 I like chapters to be no longer than 10 pages each, with one scene per chapter.
 But you can have as long or as short a chapter as you want, with as many scenes in each that you want.
 You can have no chapters, if you want.
 But remember, readers have busy lives, and at some point they will have to put your book down to go the grocery store.
 It would be nice if you have chapter breaks so they could do this easily.

 Some authors make an outline plotting out what will happen in each chapter, before they sit down to write the book.
-While I do think it’s important when you’re writing a book to know where you are going (what the end will be) and how to get there, that kind of detailed plotting pretty kills the fun of writing for me, so I don’t do it.
+While I do think it’s important when you’re writing a book to know where you are going (what the end will be) and how to get there, that kind of detailed plotting pretty much kills the fun of writing for me, so I don’t do it.
 But see what works best for you.

 That is the difference between someone who WANTS to write, and someone who DOES write.
 The person who FINDS the time is the one who is going to become a writer.
 The person who doesn’t, won’t.
 You have to decide what’s important to you.
 I didn’t write very much while I was in school because I had too much homework/social life.
 There is no shame in waiting on the writing thing until you have more time.
 I did.